souffle-lang/souffle-lang.github.io/pages/docs/interface.md

 folder: docs
 ---
 ## Why do we need C++ interface?

-Applications may want to integrate Soufflé programs as a library rather than as a stand-alone tool.
+Applications may want to integrate Soufflé programs as subroutines rather than running them stand-alone.
-For this purpose, we have developed a C++ interface to call Soufflé programs.
+For this purpose, there is a C++ interface that can be used to instantiate, manipulate and run Soufflé programs.

-With the option `-g <name>.cpp` a C++ class is generated for a Soufflé program that can be directly embedded in another C++ application.
+By calling `souffle -g <name>.cpp program.dl` a C++ file called `<name>.cpp` is generated for the Soufflé program.
+This C++ file can be directly embedded in a C++ application.
+When linked into a C++ application the Soufflé C++ interface can be used to create any number of program instances of the Soufflé program.
-The generated class may have several instances.
 An instance provides interfaces to populate input relations, to run the program, and to retrieve data from the output relations.

-Note that the generated class is required to be compiled with the flag `__EMBEDDED_SOUFFLE__` to disable the default `main()` function of a Soufflé program.
+The generated C++ file includes a `main()` function by default.
+The C++ application must be compiled with the flag `__EMBEDDED_SOUFFLE__` if you want to avoid emitting this function.

 ## Detailed Usage
-A C++ class generated from a Soufflé program can be instantiated and executed as described in this section.

-### 0. Including the Soufflé interface
+### 1. Including the Soufflé interface

 #### `souffle/SouffleInterface.h`
 The C++ interface is included by including `souffle/SouffleInterface.h` as shown in the example.
 For any information not covered by this documentation, please refer to [the comments in this header file](https://github.com/souffle-lang/souffle/blob/master/src/include/souffle/SouffleInterface.h).